valtimo-platform/valtimo-documentation/introduction/modules/modules.md

 SmartDocuments itself is an external service that deals with generating documents based on templates and placeholders.
 This module offers a plugin which can connect to this service to generate documents.

-### Wordpress email
+### Wordpress mail

-The Wordpress email plugin is a plugin for the Wordpress CMS that provides a REST API for sending emails.
-This module includes an implementation of the module called 'Mail' that uses a connector to send emails through this API.
+The Wordpress mail plugin is a plugin for the Wordpress CMS that provides a REST API for sending emails.
+This module includes an implementation of the 'mail' module, which uses a connector to send emails through this API.

 ### Zaken API